Margaret Allan (racing driver)

 Margaret Mabel Gladys Jennings (née Allan; 26 July 1909 – 21 September 1998) was a Scottish motor racing driver.
 As Margaret Allan (sometimes erroneously "Allen") she was one of the leading British female racing and rally drivers in the inter-war years, and one of only four women ever to earn a 120 mph badge at the Brooklands circuit.
-During the war, Jennings worked as an ambulance driver and then at Bletchley Park's intelligence de-coding centre, and afterwards became a journalist and was Vogue magazine's motoring correspondent from 1948 to 1957.
+During the war, Jennings worked as an ambulance driver and then at Bletchley Park's intelligence de-coding centre.
+After the war, she became a journalist and was Vogue magazine's motoring correspondent from 1948 to 1957.

 Early life

 Margaret Allan was born in Troon, Ayrshire, in July 1909.
 She was the daughter of James Allan, a member of the wealthy Scottish-Canadian family who owned the Allan Line steamship company.
 The Allan family were progressive and politically active.
 James' sister was well known suffragette Janie Allan, and Margaret was educated at the liberal and unorthodox Bedales School.
 A keen horsewoman from an early age, Allan's mother nurtured her independent streak and encouraged her to learn to drive as soon as she was old enough.